prudhivi99/Kubernetes/README.md

 ### DaemonSets

 ```
-DaemonSet is a Kubernetes controller used for cluster-level operations, ensuring that a specific Pod runs on every node in the cluster.
+DaemonSet is a Kubernetes controller used for cluster-level operations, ensuring that a specific Pod runs on every node
-It automatically creates a new Pod when a new node is added and terminates it when a node is removed, maintaining the desired state of
+in the cluster.It automatically creates a new Pod when a new node is added and terminates it when a node is removed,
-the system.
-A DaemonSet in Kubernetes is like a chef in a restaurant responsible for preparing a specific dish for every table, ensuring
+maintaining the desired state ofthe system.
+A DaemonSet in Kubernetes is like a chef in a restaurant responsible for
-consistency and quality in the end result.
+preparing a specific dish for every table, ensuringconsistency and quality in the end result.

 ```